-Funding of research through this Programme requires collaboration between at least two members of different NIHR Schools.
-The Principal Investigator must be based in one of the university members of the three NIHR Schools.
-Collaborators from outside the three Schools are allowed.
+The Principal Investigator must be based in one of the members of one of the three NIHR Schools (see links above).
+Collaborators from outside the three Schools are allowed but there must be collaboration from at least two of the three NIHR Schools.

 The host organisation must be based in areas identified by the NIHR 'heat map' (appendix 1) as being underserved, however collaborators outside of these areas are welcome.
 Participant recruitment to the study must take place from the underserved region although this can be in conjunction with sites located in other regions, where the burden or need is high.
 The choice of recruitment regions and sub-localities must be justified in relation to the size of the impacts.
-We encourage applicants to use a mapping tool, such as the Research Targeting Tool (to access this please contact inforeguest@nihr.ac.uk), to demonstrate how the planned target population fit with prevalence and impacts.
+We encourage applicants to use a mapping tool, such as the Research Targeting Tool (to access this please contact inforequest@nihr.ac.uk), to demonstrate how the planned target population fit with prevalence and impacts.
 Special consideration should be given to the inclusion of people from socioeconomically disadvantaged groups and other underserved communities that are more affected by mental health problems.
 Research methods may involve primary research or evidence synthesis, including systematic reviews, intervention development and testing, modelling studies, or the analysis of existing datasets.